Sami-Leon/plsmmLasso/README.md

 ```

 The function reports the original coefficients, debiased coefficients,
-standard error, confidence intervals and p-values.
+standard errors, confidence intervals and p-values.
 These p-values are
 already adjusted for the selection process of the lasso, and provide
 valid inference.